-It all began with Prohibition.
-Before 1919, states had federally unregulated drinking laws, and their citizens were free to imbibe without worrying about legal repercussions.
+It all began with prohibition.
+Before 1919, states had federally unregulated drinking laws, and their citizens were free to imbibe without worrying about legal repercussions and the law enforcement coming through.
 However, this changed dramatically in 1919 with the enactment of the 18th Amendment and the beginning of the Prohibition Era.

 With the 18th Amendment, the United States Federal Government made the possession, distribution, and consumption of alcoholic beverages illegal.
-Unsurprisingly, the backlash against this act exploded like a champagne bottle: loudly and chaotically.
+Unsurprisingly, the backlash against this act exploded like a champagne bottle: loudly and chaotically, especially for young people.

 Eventually, after a tumultuous decade of gangsters and speakeasies, the 18th Amendment was repealed.
 In 1933, once again, Americans could enjoy a cold brew on a hot summer day.
 However, unlike before, each state now actively regulated its citizen's consumption.